jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 ----

-Exceptions_ are raised in Python when an error occurs and break execution of the program.
+`Exceptions <https://docs.python.org/3/library/exceptions.html?highlight=exception#Exception>`_ are raised in Python when an error occurs and break execution of the program.
 When an exception is encountered no further instructions in the program will run.

 This is useful because it means there is a problem that should be taken care of for the program to continue as expected.

 It is also a pain when it causes the program to exit early.
 What if I want the program to run regardless of errors?
-I might want it to give messages to the user who may not care or understand the details that come with Exceptions_.
+I might want it to give messages to the user who may not care or understand the details that come with `Exceptions <https://docs.python.org/3/library/exceptions.html?highlight=exception#Exception>`_.

-Exception Handling is a way to deal with Exceptions_, it allows programs to make decisions when an Exception is encountered.
+Exception Handling is a way to deal with `Exceptions <https://docs.python.org/3/library/exceptions.html?highlight=exception#Exception>`_, it allows programs to make decisions when an Exception is encountered.

 .. _test_catching_module_not_found_error_in_tests: